navnit28/movie_flex/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
-#This is Reactjs project which displays movies of different genre like horror, action, comedy and romance
+# This is Reactjs project which displays movies of different genre like horror, action, comedy and romance
-###I have used ReactJs ,Tmdb api and Firebase in this project
-To get started and run the app:
+I have used ReactJs ,Tmdb api and Firebase in this project To get started and run the app:

 - Clone the project.